 - adjusting the dosage of diuretics

-- medications for symptoms such as headache, nausea, and seizures
+- medications for symptoms such as headaches, nausea, and seizures

 - treating underlying conditions

 - infusing an intravenous (IV) sodium solution

 If you’re an athlete, it’s important to drink the right amount of water during exercise.
 You should also consider a drinking a rehydration beverage, such as Gatorade or Powerade.
 These drinks contain electrolytes, including sodium.
 They help replenish sodium lost through sweating.
 These drinks are also helpful if you lose a lot of fluids through vomiting or diarrhea.

 During a typical day, women should aim to drink 2.2 liters of fluids.
 Men should aim for 3 liters.
-When you are adequately hydrated, your urine will be pale yellow and you will not feel thirsty.
+When you’re adequately hydrated, your urine will be pale yellow or clear and you won’t feel thirsty.

-It is important to increase your fluid intake:
+It’s important to increase your fluid intake if:

 - you’re at a high altitude